 Personal Injury Resources

-Did you know Virginia State Law requires you to follow rules each time you go for a walk?
-Certain laws (for instance, not stepping into the middle of a highway)...
+Did you know that pedestrian walking laws are in effect each time you go for a walk?
+Certain traffic laws, such as not stepping into the middle of a highway,...